davidaknowles/leafcutter/README.md

  1. intron: this has the form chromosome:intron_start:intron_end:cluster_id
  2. effect size.

+#### Including confounders

+To control for confounders/covariates (e.g. batch, RIN) in the DS you can include them as additional columns in the test_diff_introns.txt file, after the sample names and two-group factor to be tested.
+Numeric values will be treated as such, so use non-numeric values if you want a categorical variable/factor, e.g. batch1, batch2 etc.

 ### Step 4.
 Plotting splice junctions

 This will make a pdf with plots of the differentially spliced clusters detected at an FDR of 5%.